[UPDATED AUGUST 2023]

 Dogs in the wild lick each other’s faces in order to communicate.
 It might be to let their mother know they're scared or hungry, or to show submission to a dominant animal.
 Domestic canines, like our pups, still have this basic instinct, despite living very different lives to their wild ancestors!

-They’re commanding attention
+They’re asking for attention

 It’s a token of their affection